metaleap/vscode-appz/libs/cs/readme.md

 `token` ── A token that can be used to signal cancellation to the underlying search engine.

-`then` ── A thenable that resolves to an array of resource identifiers.
+`andThen` ── A thenable that resolves to an array of resource identifiers.
 Will return no results if no [workspace folders](#workspace.workspaceFolders) are opened.

 ##### Parameters